 Brian and John's game Chicken Caesar was one of a few I got to try in the Game Salute Event area and I really enjoyed it.
 A take that game of roman politics and intrigue that takes place in a chicken coop.
 Chicken deaths occur frequently and though I never really got close to the lead, I had a blast.
 Check out the game and preorder as it will be hitting U.S. soil soon!

 Christopher Kirkman - twitter: @dicehateme

 Chris was one of the first contacts I ever made in the industry and it was great to meet him in person.
-Without his better half - @monkey238 - he was still showing off the games they have published through Dice Hate Me Games particularly the recently successful VivaJava: The Coffee Game.
+Without his better half - @monkey238 - he was still showing off the games they have published through Greater Than Games (Dice Hate Me) particularly the recently successful VivaJava: The Coffee Game.